Preparing For and Closing a Study

 - Monthly TrialKit invoices will cease once the study is closed by CDS, however:

-- If the "Archive" option was selected, an invoice for the annual archival fee will be submitted on the 1st of the following month, payable Net 30.
+- If the "Archive" option is selected, an invoice for the annual archival fee will be submitted on the 1st of the following month, payable Net 30.
 Archival invoices will be sent 1X per year on the effective archival anniversary date.

 - When/if archival is no longer desired, proceed back to Step A, initiating the process with a Study Close Out Request and choosing the "Delete" option to request deletion of the study and discontinuation of the archiving (at least 30 days prior to the archival anniversary date).